 Canada and Mexico - Metro Denver is also strategically located between Canada and Mexico, which are partners in the trilateral North American Free Trade Agreement (NAFTA).
 Exports to NAFTA partners represented more than one-third of Colorado's total export value in 2014.

-International Flights - With direct flights to Tokyo, London, Frankfurt, Panama, and Reykjavik, as well as several nonstop destinations in Canada and Mexico, DIA's international passenger traffic increased by 1.7 percent in 2014.
+International Flights - With direct flights to Tokyo, London, Frankfurt, Munich, and Reykjavik, a seasonal nonstop flight to Panama City, as well as several nonstop destinations in Canada and Mexico, DEN's international passenger traffic increased by 1.7 percent in 2014.

 Foreign Direct Investment - As of 2014, foreign multinational firms supported 83,600 jobs in Colorado.